LedgerProject/GeneCoop/Demonstrator/README.md

 # The Demonstrator

-The demostrator is written in Python (we use v3.8) and is currently based on Django.
+The demostrator is written in Python (we use v3.8) and is based on Django.

 ## Installation